davidkim9299/Project/README.md

 # MAR 10th

-  #Built Website
+  #Build Website

-   - single page
+   - single page and static

-   - Static

-   - Introduces what this program is and purpose
+   - Introduces what this program is
    - Has link to download app for android devices
+   - Use MIT licensed open sources

   #Add links for Twitter and Instagram